ashleyfrieze/easy-tdd-typescript/vitest/section 4/record-source-push-msw-2/README.md

 # Record Source Pushing To Endpoint

 > Uses MSW to mock the server [MSW](https://mswjs.io/docs/getting-started)
+> Mixes it with `vi.fn()` to provide dynamic mocking of the server and inspect requests

 When we create records, we provide metadata about the source.